ncmreynolds/retroTerm/readme.md

 It includes the library then assigns a global variable for the widget.
 Widgets have simple numeric IDs from 1-255, 0 is considered invalid.
 If you delete a button its ID may be re-used.

-Effective setup for displaying widgets needs a few steps.
+Effective setup for displaying widgets needs quite a few steps, but is then simpler to interact with.

 - Pass the library the Stream used for display.
 Normally this is 'Serial' but it could be another Stream, for example Serial2.
 - Erase the screen to clear any mess from startup.
 Not necessary on all microcontrollers but ESP8266 & ESP32 output boot messages.